Lone Star College System

-Lone Star College (LSC) is a public community college system serving the northern portions of the Greater Houston, Texas, area.
-In 2017 it enrolled about 95,000 students.
+Lone Star College System (LSCS) is a public community college system serving the northern portions of the Greater Houston, Texas, area.
+As of fall 2025, it enrolls over 95,000 students.
 The headquarters of the Lone Star College System are located in The Woodlands and in unincorporated Montgomery County, Texas.

 History

 The voters of the Aldine, Spring, and Humble school districts created North Harris County College in 1972 and opened the college for classes in 1973.